nataliep769/java-expertise/java_project/README.md

 3. To add a node to your tree, you will need to use an API platform tool like Postman or Swagger (or HTTP Client, if using IntelliJ Ultimate).

 # To Run the Tests
-In a terminal window, from the location of this project, type `./gradlew test`.
-Hit enter.
+In a terminal window, from the location of this project, run `./gradlew test`.